AlexsLemonade/refinebio-web/README.md

 #### Production

 The production environment is the latest release of the application that are available to end users.
-We manually promote a staging deployment to production in [Vecel](https://vercel.com/solutions/nextjs) onceall QA tests are passed.
+We manually promote a staging deployment to the production server in [Vecel](https://vercel.com/solutions/nextjs) once all the QA tests are passed.

 ## Tech Stacks

 ### Framework and tool

-This project is using [Next.js](https://nextjs.org) (version `13`) as a frontend framework and [Storybook](https://storybook.js.org) (version `7`) as a collaboration tool for UI development.
+This project is using [Next.js](https://nextjs.org) (currently version `13`) as a frontend framework and [Storybook](https://storybook.js.org) (currently version `7`) as a collaboration tool for the UI development.

 ### Formatting

 We use [Prettier](https://prettier.io/) for JS code formatting to automatically format the changed files on each commit.
-It can be [integrated](https://prettier.io/docs/en/editors.html) into various IDE.
+It can be [integrated](https://prettier.io/docs/en/editors.html) into various IDEs.

 ### Linting